devopserio/bedrock-flask-quickstart/README.md

 3. **Dependencies**: Make sure all dependencies (Terraform, AWS CLI) are correctly installed and configured before starting.

-4. **Future Cost Optimization**: DevOpser is currently developing the DevOpser Platform for AI Webhosting, which aims to productionalize your application at a fraction of the cost with a single click.
-This platform is on track for release in Q4 2024.
-Stay tuned for updates!

 ## Support

-For any questions or assistance with this quickstart, please contact DevOpser at info@devopser.io.
+For any questions or assistance with this quickstart, please contact DevOpser at [info@devopser.io](mailto:info@devopser.io) or [join our Slack community](https://join.slack.com/t/devopser-workspace/signup).
 We're here to help you implement more advanced configurations, address any issues you may encounter, or discuss how we can help optimize your deployment for enhanced security and cost-effectiveness.
 It is also open source so feel free to submit a pull request with any changes and we will review them.

 ## Disclaimer